c0x12c/spartan-e2e-web-boilerplate/README.md

 Scenario: Login
     Given I load data "USER"
     And I go to login page
-    When I type test data "admin.username" to input "Email" And I type test data "admin.password" to input "Password" And I click button "Login"
+    When I type data with key "admin.username" to input with role "Email" And I type data with key "admin.password" to input with role "Password" And I click button "Login"
     Then I should be in home page
 ```

-After step `Given I load data "USER"` the data is available in `scenarioData.testData`

-- **Login as a step**: `I login as user {string} from data {string}`.
+- **Login as a step**: `I login as user`.
 It also re-uses the session within the same execution worker.

-- External data structure (type) should be placed in file `common/types/data.ts`
+- External data structure (type) should be placed in each feature packages

-- Complex non-confidential data can also be stored externally like confidential data, except that the name of data file does **not** match `*.local.json`, e.g. `search-criteria.json`, so that it can be committed together with the code to the repository.